Python Ctypes: Invoking C/C++ Shared Library and Native Threading

 EXPORT_API void dbr_free_results(ResultList* resultList);

-In bridge.c, we add the implementation of dbr_get_results and dbr_free_results:
+In the bridge.cpp file, we add the implementation of the functions defined in bridge.h:

 #include <stdio.h>